 Former chair of family law organization Resolution commented that the report “brings into sharp focus what most practitioners have long known – that fault-based divorce is futile, pitting couples against each other in a way which is wholly unnecessary.

 “It leaves people wanting the opportunity to put their side of the story as to why a marriage has ended, but finding barriers to doing so.
 Where a defence is filed, the law undoubtedly causes disputes.

 “It is even harder for the growing number of litigants in person in the system who, without legal advice, feel cornered when served with a petition blaming them for the marriage breakdown and conclude (wrongly) that they must defend a petition because they think that they will get a worse outcome with the children or money aspects if they don’t defend.
 It is time to end the blame game.”

 President of the family division of the high court Sir James Munby has also backed no-fault divorce and has called for legislation to introduce it into UK family law, making it easier for couples to separate on fairer terms and bringing it closer in line with other jurisdictions in Europe and North America.

 But in the meantime, there are several options for couples to minimise the animosity of separation via out-of-court alternatives such as mediation, arbitration and collaborative family law.
 These cooperation-based forms of dispute resolution focus on getting couples together with a mediator, arbitrator, or solicitor to work through their issues together and come to a mutually agreeable decision without the need to go to court.
 While grounds for divorce must still be attributed to one or other party, the process is far more collaborative and better enables clear communication and negotiation.

-To speak to a family law solicitor about working towards a positive separation without playing ‘the blame game’, visit www.franceslindsay.co.uk or call 01628 634667.divorce, no fault divorce, separation
+To speak to a family law solicitor about working towards a positive separation without playing ‘the blame game’, visit www.franceslindsay.co.uk or call 01628 634667.Tags: divorce, no fault divorce, separation